Pronobcb/Coffee-Shop-Sales-Analysis-Excel/README.md

-# Coffee-Shop-Sales-Analysis-Excel
+# ☕ Coffee Shop Sales Analysis (Excel Dashboard)

 ## 📌 Project Overview
-This project presents an interactive **Coffee Shop Sales Dashboard** built using Power BI.
-It analyzes sales performance across different years, months, categories, and cities to generate business insights.

-The dashboard helps stakeholders understand:
-- Sales trends
-- Customer purchasing behavior
-- Profitability
-- Category-wise performance
+This project presents an interactive Excel dashboard to analyze coffee shop sales performance, focusing on revenue, transactions, and product trends.

+The goal is to identify key sales patterns and provide insights to improve business performance.

 ---